MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/vscode-function-app-http-trigger/tutorial-vscode-serverless-node-deploy-hosting.md

 ## Query your Azure Function logs

-Streaming logs is good for in-the-moment scanning but generally you want to search across logs, which is available in the Azure portal.
+Streaming logs is good for in-the-moment scanning but generally you want to search the logs, which is available in the Azure portal.

 1. In VS Code, select the Azure logo to open the **Azure Explorer**, then under **Functions**, right-click on your function app, then select **Open in Portal**.